merantix-momentum/squirrel-core/docs/advanced/store.rst

 Squirrel provides two serializers: :py:class:`MessagepackSerializer` and :py:class:`JsonSerializer`.
 While JSONL might be preferable for interoperability or being human-readable, Messagepack is faster to encode and decode and produces smaller files.
 Messagepack is the recommended format, unless you have specific constraints or requirements.
-To demonstrate that Messagepack produces smaller files, we included the code snippet below.
+To demonstrate that Messagepack produces smaller files, we include the code snippet below.
 We see that the files are around ~20% smaller compared to JSONL.

 .. code-block:: python